 Create a totally wicked awesome cardboard fort in the style of a children’s show!
 Mixing and matching styles in this way is fun, interesting for your kid, and as you can see, more than a little bit adorable.

 There’s nothing that intrigues a child of a certain age more than something half-hidden.
-By giving your fort tons of cool tunnel secret passageways and ramps, you can make sure that your tiny online estate agent gets their hands on some prime cardboard real estate.
+By giving your fort tons of cool tunnel secret passageways and ramps, you can make sure that your tiny builder gets their hands on some prime cardboard real estate.
 You can do tunnels by themselves or between houses!

 The process of exploration alone should take up a good hour or so, before they’re satisfied they’ve explored every nook and cranny.
 The actual building and playing with the fort itself should fill their day completely, leaving them happy and contented, and all with the simplest, cheapest materials you can lay your hands on.